josmo/drone-ecs/DOCS.md

 * `ulimits` - The Ulimit property specifies the ulimit settings to pass to the container.
 This is an array of strings in the format: `name softLimit hardLimit` where name is one of: core, cpu, data, fsize, locks, memlock, msgqueue, nice, nofile, nproc, rss, rtprio, rttime, sigpending, stack and soft/hard limits are integers.
 * `mount_points` - Mount points from host to container, format is `sourceVolume containerPath readOnly` where `sourceVolume`, `containerPath` are strings, `readOnly` is string [`true`, `false`]
 * `volumes` - Bind Mount Volumes, format is `name sourcePath` both values are strings.
 Note with FARGATE launch type, you only provide the name of the volume, not the `sourcePath`
 * `placement_constraints` - Ecs task definition placement constraints.
 Specify an array of constraints as a single string.
 Note that "distinctInstance" type can only be specified during run task or in service.
 Not inside a task definition.
+* `privileged` - Container will run in privileged mode (applicable only for EC2 launch type)

 ## Example